-“Sleep deprivation negatively effects all systems in the body, leading the body to crave comfort, whether it’s from a cozy blanket or comfort food,” says Franci Cohen, a certified nutritionist, exercise physiologist and personal trainer in New York City.
+“Sleep deprivation negatively affects all systems in the body, leading the body to crave comfort, whether it’s from a cozy blanket or comfort food,” says Franci Cohen, a certified nutritionist, exercise physiologist, and personal trainer in New York City.
 “It also causes a decline in overall brain function, including the ability to make proper food choices.”

-Short-term stress can actually muffle your appetite, but if you’re chronically harried, your body releases cortisol—a main stress hormone—and levels stay elevated, which give cravings the equivalent of a megaphone.
-Your body knows that the fat and sugar in certain high-calorie foods tweaks its brain chemistry and helps you feel better, so that’s what it wants.
+Short-term stress can actually muffle your appetite, but if you’re chronically harried, your body releases cortisol—a main stress hormone—and levels stay elevated, which gives cravings the equivalent of a megaphone.
+Your body knows that the fat and sugar in certain high-calorie foods tweak its brain chemistry and help you feel better, so that’s what it wants.
 For example, sugar seems to lower cortisol and quiet stress signals in the hippocampus, according to a recent study in the Journal of Clinical Endocrinology and Metabolism.
 Meanwhile, carbs can boost calm-inducing serotonin, Cohen says.

 Stress and negative emotions ramp up cravings, but the opposite does, too.
 “Lots of men, especially, say that positive emotions trigger binge eating,” Bulik says.
 Yep, you can’t win.